A Schwartz-type Space for the $\left(k,\frac{2}{n}\right)-$Generalized Fourier Transform: The spaces and

-For the proof of {\bf (b)}, we begin by observing that the ladder operators $X$ and $D$ defined by \eqref{X-D} are canonical generators of the boson algebra -- i.e, the Weyl-Heisenberg algebra of dimension $3$ -- so that the {\it boson normal ordering approach} can be used to formally represent the iterated powers $\displaystyle \left(x\frac{d}{dx}\right)^\ell$, $\ell \in \N$, of the operator $\displaystyle x\frac{d}{dx}=XD$ as follows~(cf.~\cite{Katriel74}):
+We begin by observing that the ladder operators $X$ and $D$ defined by \eqref{X-D} are canonical generators of the boson algebra -- i.e, the Weyl-Heisenberg algebra of dimension $3$ -- so that the {\it boson normal ordering approach} can be used to formally represent the iterated powers $\displaystyle \left(x\frac{d}{dx}\right)^\ell$, $\ell \in \N$, of $\displaystyle x\frac{d}{dx}=XD$ as follows~(cf.~\cite{Katriel74}):